Corey Johnson (politician): While holding public office

 Johnson was a real-estate lobbyist or government relations director at GFI Development from 2008 to 2010.
 Anna Sanders reported Johnson received around a tenth of his mayoral campaign donations from "people who work for or serve hundreds of entities that have gotten millions in discretionary funds from the Council"; Johnson denied allegations of pay-to-play.
 Sanders and other sources mention other close ties to lobbyists, especially the Kasirer lobbying firm, as one of its vice presidents, Jason Goldman, served as Johnson's deputy chief of staff.

 Cojo Strategies

 Soon after ending his campaign for mayor, Johnson moved to start a government relations consulting firm, Cojo Strategies, which began advising to a subsidiary of the Brooklyn Nets and the Central Park Conservancy.
 An Israeli tech firm hired Johnson as its United States government relations advisor, with a focus on New York.
 He will advise and "liaise with municipal and state officials".

+Johnson represented Saferwatch, a company developing a "panic button" app who sought to provide it to schools in the City of New York.
+Johnson met in 2022 on the company's behalf with New York City Schools chancellor David C. Banks.
+The following year, the city engaged the Saferwatch app in a pilot program at five schools.
+Saferwatch ceased being represented by Johnson in early 2024, and hired the government relations services of Terence Banks, the New York City Schools chancellor's brother.